-Our audit approach is risk based.
-Our assessment of risk was based on a thorough understanding of the Council's business.
-Overleaf we set out the key risks we identified, the work we performed in response to those risks and the results of our work.
+Our audit approach was based on a thorough understanding of the Council's business and is risk based.

+We identified key risks and set out overleaf the work we performed in response to these risks and the results of this work.